Photos featured may have been taken before COVID-19.

 ‘Lion City’ of lights (November to December)

-Celebrate Deepavali, the Hindu festival of lights, which illuminates the city with the glow of oil lamps.
-There are plenty of bazaars set up in Little India during the festival, where you can savour Indian delicacies and peruse racks of colourful traditional outfits.
+Celebrate Deepavali, the Hindu festival of lights, which symbolises the triumph of light over darkness.
+There are plenty of bazaars set up in Little India during the festival, where you can savour Indian delicacies, enjoy the themed festive light-up that illuminates district and peruse racks of colourful traditional outfits.

 Christmas Wonderland at Gardens by the Bay is a yuletide event for the whole family.
 Be enthralled by stunning Luminarie light sculptures and enjoy a quintessential Christmas experience at the Christmas market.
 Orchard Road also dresses up for the occasion—the Christmas on A Great Street celebration features light-ups, festive decorations and bazaars along the shopping belt.